AdobeDocs/release-notes.nl-NL/current.md

 Android 4.18.2 (3 april 2020):

-* In-app berichten: Om veiligheidsredenen is in [!UICONTROL WebViews] (gemaakt door de SDK) de eigenschap `setAllowFileAccess` nu ingesteld op _false_.
+* In App Messaging: For security reasons, [!UICONTROL WebViews] created by the SDK now set property `setAllowFileAccess` equal to _false_.

 iOS 4.19.2 (24 maart 2020):